PrestaShop/docs/src/content/1.7/development/naming-conventions/_index.md

     customerId: \d+
 ```

-### Service ids
+## Service ids

-When registering service in YAML, its id should follow Fully-qualified class name.
+Service ids should follow the fully-qualified class name of the registered class.
 See example below.

 ```php
 <?php